behreajj/CamZup/README.md

 Negative inclinations, in the range [`-PI / 2.0`, `0.0`] will fall beneath the equator; positive inclinations, in the range [`0.0`, `PI / 2.0`], will fall above the equator.
 An inclination of `-PI / 2.0` will return the South pole; an inclination of `PI / 2.0` will return the North pole.
 A positive azimuth will head East from the prime meridian; a negative azimuth will head West.

 In OpenGL renderers, texture coordinates default to `NORMAL` [textureMode](https://processing.org/reference/textureMode_.html). `IMAGE` is not supported.
-This is for three reasons: (1.) the belief that `IMAGE` is _harder_, not easier, to understand; (2.) recognition that `NORMAL` is standard; (3.) methods in `PGraphicsOpenGL` interfere with [textureWrap](https://processing.org/reference/textureWrap_.html) `REPEAT` and cannot be overidden by this library.
+This is for three reasons: (1.) the belief that `IMAGE` is harder, not easier, to understand; (2.) recognition that `NORMAL` is standard; (3.) methods in `PGraphicsOpenGL` interfere with [textureWrap](https://processing.org/reference/textureWrap_.html) `REPEAT` and cannot be overidden by this library.
 That aside, as per usual, texture coordinates begin at (0.0, 0.0) in the top-left corner and end at (1.0, 1.0) in the bottom-right corner of the image.

 ### Color